 Security risks of cloud migration

-As organizations move more and more mission-critical systems to the cloud, there are growing concerns about the security risks of cloud migration.
 Cloud security is now well understood, and there are well-established tools and methodologies for protecting cloud workloads.
-However, these security methods can break down in the crossover from on-premise to cloud environments, leading to catastrophic breaches or data exposure.
+However, these security methods can break down during the transition from on-premises to cloud environments, leading to catastrophic breaches or data exposure.

-Cloud migration involves moving applications, data, and other digital assets from an on-premises data center to the cloud.
-These might be custom-built applications or applications the organizations licensed from a third-party vendor.
+Cloud migration involves moving applications, data and other digital assets from an on-premises data center to the cloud.
+These might be custom-built applications or applications that the organizations licensed from a third-party vendor.
 There are several approaches to cloud migration, including:

 - Making small changes to applications to enable their move to the cloud